kauralasoo/MTAT.03.239_Bioinformatics/Gene_expression_analysis.md

  - SummarizedExperiment
  - DESeq2
  - dplyr

 This software should work on all operating systems, but for simplicity, you can also use Bioconductor [docker images](https://www.bioconductor.org/help/docker/).

+First, download the correct docker images:

-The key advantage of using SummarizedExperiment class to store your gene expresson data is that you can easily perform
+The key advantage of using the [SummarizedExperiment](https://bioconductor.org/packages/release/bioc/vignettes/SummarizedExperiment/inst/doc/SummarizedExperiment.html) class to store your gene expression data is that you can easily perform coordinated subsetting of the data.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTY0NzAyMDY5XX0=
+eyJoaXN0b3J5IjpbMTM5MjIzMDgwNF19
 -->